 This section suits students, researchers, and literature lovers.
 You can study history, themes, and styles of English Poetry.
 It also supports exams, essays, and personal enrichment.
 Explore this rich tradition and deepen your understanding of poetic artistry.

-Summary of Prologue to the Canterbury Tales by Chaucer
+Sergeant of Law in Canterbury Tales by Chaucer